top of page

 Braulio got his Bachelor’s Degree in French and Biological Sciences with a concentration in Microbiology in 2018 at Cornell University in Ithaca, New York.
 While he did his undergrad work in soil microbial ecology, he was always fascinated by the immense diversity of microbes and their physiology.
 At UCSB he has finally gotten to do work with one of his favorite groups, sulfur metabolizing anaerobes!
 Originally from Tijuana, Mexico; Braulio is pursuing a PhD in the EEMB department and enjoys cinema, eating tacos, and pondering the relative nature of knowledge.

-Tori Jones, PhD Student
+Tori Jones, Ph.D.
+Candidate

-Department of Ecology, Evolution & Marine Biology | UC Santa Barbara | Santa Barbara, CA 93106-9620
+Department of Ecology, Evolution, and Marine Biology | UC Santa Barbara | Santa Barbara, CA 93106

 bottom of page